-- Inlines, while they use a very similar fingering system, have generally received far less thought into their ergonomics, and the tasks of supporting the instrument on different notes, as well as moving between different notes.
+- Inlines, while they use a very similar fingering system, have received far less design effort, especially regarding their ergonomics, and how to effectively support the instrument on the high notes.

 - Firstly, I don't play harmony ocarinas, and thus do not have the experience required to offer advice on playing them.

-For the remainder of this book my focus will be on teaching the mechanics of the transverse ocarina, for the reasons mentioned above.
-Points relating to the physics of the instrument are mostly applicable to any ocarina / vessel flute.
+For the remainder of this website my focus will be on teaching the design and mechanics of the transverse ocarina, as they are the most standardised and available as noted above.
+Much of this information can be adapted to any ocarina / vessel flute, if you wish to.

 Whatever you choose to learn, I'd advise choosing one type and sticking with it.